t3ng214/aws-alexa-workshop-ask/README.md

 6. Click on Next.
 7. Click on Next again.
-8. Tick “I acknowledge that AWS CloudFormation might create IAM resources with custom names.”
+8. Tick “I acknowledge that AWS CloudFormation might create IAM resources with custom names.” and "I acknowledge that AWS CloudFormation might require the following capability."
 And click on Create.
 9. It may take a few minutes.
 Click on the refresh button on the top right corner to see the progress.
 ![](img/workshop/cloudformation-output.png)